CDC Prevalence Update FAQ

 Research shows that early screening and timely intervention can improve a child’s overall development and future outcomes.
 We continue to work on closing the diagnosis gap, with a special focus on high need, underserved area populations by empowering parents, educating physicians and increasing access to interventions and supports.

 Here are a few of our recent accomplishments:

-- Initiated a new bilingual public service campaign in collaboration with the Ad Council to help close the diagnosis gap, especially in minority populations.
-As a result, we increased the number of people accessing the M-CHAT autism screening questionnaire by 15 percent year over year.
+- Initiated a bilingual public service campaign in collaboration with the Ad Council to help close the diagnosis gap, especially in minority populations.
+As a result, nearly half a million families have accessed the M-CHAT autism screening questionnaire on Autism Speaks’ website.

 13. Does Autism Speaks help fund research to increase early screenings?

 Autism Speaks is working tirelessly to fuel research that would allow earlier diagnosis and intervention; advocacy with and for the autism community to ensure access to care; and programs and services that allow our constituents to reach their full potential.